3 ways to promote critical thinking by asking questions

 alt

-1. Open-ended questions
+1. Open questions

-In LessonUp the answers to open-ended questions can be made anonymous.
+In LessonUp the answers to open questions can be made anonymous.
 Students work in a safe digital environment, without the pressure of having to put their hands up to answer a question in front of the class.
 The wait time could be as long as you like.
 If you decide to limit the amount of time a student has to respond, you can add a timer to your question slide.
 Possibly, keep your questions as open as you can while being very clear about what you are asking.
-If you ask your students what they think about something, you could also ask them to specify and explain also 'how' they have come to form such an opinion.
+If you ask your students what they think about something, you could also ask them to explain also 'how' they have come to form such an opinion.

 alt